The Troubles in Portadown: Areas of interest and flashpoints

-During the late 1960s and up to the mid-1970s the Edgarstown and Obins Street areas were separated only by a wasteland which had formerly been railway lines and the railway marshalling and repair facility which had dominated the area for many years.
-Civil engineering projects such as new roads and housing eventually covered this area but in the interim it became a venue for civil disturbance between the rival factions of the two areas, who would clash on the site.
+During the late 1960s and up to the mid-1970s, the Edgarstown and Obins Street areas were separated only by a wasteland.
+It had formerly been devoted to railway lines and the railway marshalling and repair facility, which had dominated the area for many years.
+Civil engineering projects, such as new roads and housing, eventually were developed in this area but in the interim, it became a venue for civil disturbance between the rival factions of the two areas, who clashed on the site.

 Loyalists

 Portadown is a predominantly Protestant town and ancestral home of the Orange Order.
 Other loyalist organisations were strongly represented in the town during the Troubles such as: the Ulster Volunteer Force (UVF), the Ulster Defence Association (UDA) and the Ulster Freedom Fighters (UFF).

-A separate splinter group was later formed out of the Mid-Ulster UVF, the leader of which was Billy Wright (known by the press as "King Rat"), who was resident in the Rectory Park Estate prior to his period of imprisonment at HMP Maze during which he was assassinated.
-The Loyalist Volunteer Force (LVF) was formed in 1996; due to the views held by Wright, his old counterparts in the UVF placed a death threat on his head.
-This view towards him was also held by the mainstream UDA and UFF.
-The only allies Wright and the LVF had, was the support of a small section of the UFF based on the Shankill Road in Belfast.
+A separate splinter group was later formed out of the Mid-Ulster UVF, called the Loyalist Volunteer Force, the leader of which was British state agent Billy Wright (known by the press as "King Rat"), who was resident in the Rectory Park Estate.
+He was later imprisoned at HMP Maze, where he was assassinated.
+The Loyalist Volunteer Force (LVF) had been formed in 1996; due to the views held by Wright, his old counterparts in the UVF had placed a death threat on his head.
+The mainstream UDA and UFF had also broken with Wright.
+The only allies Wright and the LVF had, was the support of a small section of the UFF based on Shankill Road in Belfast.
 Johnny Adair was the leader of C Company UFF, part of the West Belfast Brigade.
 Both these groups lost their support quickly and were almost defunct by 2007.

-Wright who was shot dead by the INLA in December 1997 was later replaced by his sidekick Mark "Swinger" Fulton, who later committed suicide in prison.
-The feud between the UVF and LVF lasted for many years after Wright's killing, with the result of many innocent people such as Protestant teenagers Andrew Robb and David McIlwaine becoming victims.
-There were also high-profile members of the UVF that suffered, such as the commander at the time: Richard Jameson.
-Loyalists ran a social club in the former Summerson's Cinema in Bridge Street for several years during the early part of the Troubles, before it was closed down by the police.
+Wright was shot dead by a member of the Irish National Liberation Army (INLA) in December 1997, rather than by loyalist competitors.
+He was later replaced by his sidekick Mark "Swinger" Fulton.
+Fulton was also convicted and imprisoned for terrorist acts; he committed suicide in prison.
+The feud between the UVF and LVF lasted for many years after Wright's murder.
+Many innocent people, such as Protestant teenagers Andrew Robb and David McIlwaine, became victims.
+Some high-profile members of the UVF also suffered attacks, such as the commander at the time: Richard Jameson.
+Loyalists ran a social club in the former Summerson's Cinema in Bridge Street for several years during the early part of the Troubles, before it was closed down by police.

 The police and military

 Police

-The Royal Ulster Constabulary (RUC) initially had two stations in the town; one at the "Tunnel" entrance to Obins Street and the other at Edward Street.
-The former closed in the 1950s and the latter remained the main centre of police operations throughout the Troubles but is now closed and road block removed the police presence has been transferred to the Mahon Road complex.
+The Royal Ulster Constabulary (RUC) initially had two stations in Portadown; one at the "Tunnel" entrance to Obins Street and the other at Edward Street.
+The former closed in the 1950s.
+The latter remained the main centre of police operations throughout the Troubles.
+It has since been closed and the road block removed.
+Police operations have been transferred to the Mahon Road complex.